nullxception/dotfiles/firefox/README.md

 ![firefox preview](../.github/assets/firefox.webp)

-# Firefox dotfiles
+> Firefox w/ custom css and [Cherry Midnight](https://addons.mozilla.org/en-US/firefox/addon/cherry-midnight) theme

-This module contains my dotfiles for firefox.
+# Firefox setup

 You can copy the necessary files into your own firefox profile directory.
 Or use the install script to set it up automatically, like this :